Mounted infantry: 20th century

 Many European armies also used bicycle infantry in a similar way that mounted infantry used horses.
 However they were handicapped by the need for proper roads.

 The Australian 4th Light Horse Brigade which took part in the cavalry charge in the Battle of Beersheba (1917) during World War I are labelled as mounted infantry brigade in popular media; however, they were in fact mounted rifles as were the New Zealand Mounted Rifles Brigade which also took part in this battle.
 Mounted rifles regiments lack the mass of a mounted infantry battalions, as a light horse brigade could only muster as many rifles in the line as a single battalion.
 Consequently, their employment reflected this lack of mass, with the tactics seeking to harness greater mobility and fire to overcome opposition, rather than echeloned mass attacks.

 Mounted infantry began to disappear with the shift from horses to motor vehicles in the 1920s and 1930s.
 Germany deployed a few horse-mounted infantry units on the Russian Front during the Second World War, and cyclist units on both fronts as well, and both Germany and Britain (which had used cyclist battalions in the First World War) experimented with motorcycle battalions.
 Germany also utilized organic horse and bicycle mounted troops within infantry formations throughout World War Two, although bicycle use increased as Germany retreated into its own territory.
 Japan deployed cyclists to great effect in its 1941 to 1942 campaign in Malaya and drive on Singapore during World War II.
 A horsed cavalry regiment of the Philippine Scouts assisted in the defense of the Philippines at the onset of World War II.
 The 10th Mountain Division of the U.S. Army also maintained a mounted reconnaissance troop throughout World War Two, which saw service in Italy and Austria during the war.
+The Grey's Scouts were a Rhodesian mounted infantry unit raised in July 1975.
+Named after George Grey, a British soldier and governor, it was based in Salisbury (now Harare).
+The Grey's Scouts patrolled the borders of Rhodesia during the Rhodesian Bush War and then went on to become a regiment of the Special Forces Of Zimbabwe in June 1980.
+The regiment was disbanded in July 1986 due to a lack of resources.

 Countries with entrenched military traditions, such as Switzerland, retained horse-mounted troops well into the Cold War, while Sweden kept much of its infantry on bicycles during the snow-free months.